boeschenstein/oidc/workshop.md

 ### Option a): Compile (build) Angular to wwwroot

-This is simple and practical for this demo.
-But for real world scenario, use Option b).
+This is simple too simple and just for understanding.
+Better use Option b).

 The big disadvantage of this option: no Angular debug is avilable, because we need to build the app after each change to run it in BE.

 The following change ov `angular.json` will change the output folder of Angular build to /MyBackend/wwwroot.